 C. Occupational licenses are often not necessary to protect the health and safety of Americans.

-A. TRUE!
+A. TRUTH!
 Many people who are looking to begin careers in licensed occupations face great barriers because of the expensive, time-consuming, and unnecessary training that many states require.
-There are dozens of examples across the country where individuals, seeking to improve their lives and financial stability, are punished and shut down by state boards for their hard work and innovation.
+There are many examples across the country where individuals, seeking to improve their lives and financial stability, are punished and shut down by state boards for their hard work and innovation.
+As Institute for Justice’s renowned research demonstrates, some of the occupations licensed may surprise you: home entertainment installers, florists, interpreters for the deaf, interior designers and upholsterers, to name a few.

 Additionally, many occupational licenses restrict those with criminal backgrounds from obtaining a license.
 Many licensed occupations use skill sets that are taught in prison rehabilitation programs, but some states impose blanket prohibitions against people with a criminal record, regardless of whether their crimes were related to the work they seek a license for.
 This greatly reduces career opportunities for former prisoners and without a job, their chances of a successful new start in life are severely diminished.

-C. TRUE!
+C. TRUTH!
 While licensing is important for some occupations, such as those in the medical professions, most occupations do not require licensing to protect either the public or the professionals themselves.
 Occupational licenses are required for a broad variety of occupations, many of which clearly pose no risk to health or safety.
-These range from florists to shoeshing, music therapists, and more.
+These range from florists to shoeshining, music therapists, and more.

 Some states have made progress in occupational licensing reform, primarily through enabling universal license recognition.
 This allows states to recognize the occupational licenses that individuals hold in other states, without requiring them to undergo further and unnecessary training and education.
 But the large majority of states continue to create barriers for economic improvement and entrepreneurial innovation.
 Broad occupational licensing reform is needed to remove arbitrary licensing requirements and allow universal recognition of licenses between states.